 I want to replace all that and fill my heart with harmony, joy, and finally become part of life’s great tapestry.
 As one of the others said, “Forgiveness isn’t something you give to someone, it’s a gift that can only be given to yourself.”

-“The thief, he leaves with the money, spends it all and ooff!
+“What matters to us is the object and its monetary value.
+But to the victim, it’s the opposite; the stress it creates, the emotions it brings to them.
+Because one event follows one another… it’s a whole sequence of events, but for us it’s instantaneous.
+The thief leaves with the money and spends it all.
 Just like a candle that you blow out.
-Except that when you blow the candle out, it doesn’t help much… no more fire, and that’s it… On the other hand for the victim it doesn’t stop there.
-Her candle keeps on burning.
+Except that when you blow the candle out, it is fully out… no more fire, and that’s it… On the other hand, for the victim it doesn’t stop there.
+Their candle keeps on burning.
 It melts with psychological stress, from dealing with emotions.”